colbyford/PyMOLfold/README.md

 - [X] Basic folding with `esm3-small-2024-08`.
 - [X] Support for the latest ESM3 models.
-- [ ] Addiional model support for Boltz-1 and Chai-1 (in beta)
+- [ ] Additional model support for Boltz-1 and Chai-1 (in beta)
 - [ ] UI controls for temperature and steps.
 - [ ] Support for multiple chains (or FASTA input format).
-- [ ] UI Dropdown to select different models.
+- [X] UI to select different models.